NourEldeenM/2d-drawing-program/README.md

 ## 🏗️ Architecture

 This application uses a modular structure for scalability and clarity.
-Below is a high-level overview of key components.
+Below is a class diagram of key components.

 ![class diagram](public/class%20diagram.png)